-Spend a day or two at The Studio writing without distractions, interruptions or lessons.
+At the Fairfield County Writers’ Studio, your retreat will include one or two days working on a project without distractions, interruptions or lessons.
 We supply the space, the bagels, the coffee, the instructions and the community.
 You share your writing hopes and intentions for the day, then work on your piece/s as you see fit.

 Arrive by 9:30 a.m. for bagels, introductions and intentions.
 Writing time begins at 10 a.m. sharp.
-You may sign up for one day or two days.
+You may sign up for one day or two days, one session or both sessions.

-From writer Alex McNab, who attended the 2016 Writing Retreat at The Studio:
+From writer Alex McNab, who attended a recent summer Writing Retreat at The Studio:

 A country songwriter once wrote, “If the phone don’t ring, you’ll know it’s me.”